project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

 0) The stairs gait is interpolated from a low deep, high deep, low undeep & high undeep gait.
    We can place the foot anywhere in the convex hull of the end locations of those gaits.

-1) Test a number of foot locations on the ground whether there is a potential foot location at some height.
-This five optional foot locations.
+1) For a number of foot locations on the ground test whether there is a potential foot location at some height.
+This gives optional foot locations.

 2) For all the optional foot locations test which ones are executable and pick a valid one which is closest to some ideal location (the minimal step, the average step).